locustio/locust/docs/running-distributed.rst

     locust -f - --worker --master-host <your master> --processes 4

 .. note::
     The ``-f -`` argument tells Locust to get the locustfile from master instead of from its local filesystem.
-This feature was introduced in Locust 2.23.0.
+This only works for single locustfiles.

 Multiple machines, using locust-swarm
 =====================================